cptrodgers/getUserMedia-Socket-Demo/README.md

 * Awesome.
 Server received and you can open test video. :D. Hope this guide can help you.
 You can see full example client in index.html in source tree.

 ## Note:
-* If you want streaming everything.
-You can thing more about latency of problem.
-Latency of write action > latency of read action.
-I recommend you read file streaming from server to client 0.95x.
-You can change 0.95x to other number.
-But i think it will make you have more 24fps. :D.

 * For high perfomance.
 We need store chunks data in memory of server.
-And read out will better than storage like ssd and hdd.

 * Now we have file recording from browser in upload directory.
 You can use ffmpeg for push video to RTMP server

 * You also can setup nginx-rtmp with video on demands for directory uploads.

-## Contact:
-Hope you try to start.
-Because i have less time for maintain my idea.
-Because WebRTC maybe not fit for you.:3
 ****